How to find and replace a text with chart in Word document?

 }

-A complete working sample to find and replace a text with chart in Word document using C# can be downloaded from GitHub.
+A complete working sample to find and replace text with a chart in a Word document using C# can be downloaded from GitHub.

-Take a moment to peruse the documentation, where you can find basic Word document processing options along with features like mail merge, merge , split, and compare documents, find and replace text in the Word document, and most importantly PDF conversion with code examples.
+Take a moment to peruse the documentation where you can find basic Word document processing options along with features like mail merge, merge, split, and compare Word documents, find and replace text in the Word document, protect Word documents, and most importantly, the PDF and Image conversions with code examples.

 See Also

-1. How to replace the particular text with hyperlink in Word document
+- How to replace particular text with a hyperlink in a Word document

-3. How to find and replace text inside table in Word document
+- How to find and replace text inside a table in a Word document

-4. How to find and replace text in headers and footers of Word document
+- How to find and replace text in headers and footers of a Word document

-5. How to find and replace placeholder with page break in Word document
+- How to find and replace a placeholder with a page break in a Word document

-6. How to find and replace line break in Word document as paragraph mark
+- How to find and replace a line break in a Word document as a paragraph mark

-7. How to find and replace in Word document with text from database
+- How to find and replace text in a Word document with text from a database

 Conclusion

-You can refer to our ASP.NET Core DocIO feature tour page to know about its other groundbreaking feature representations and documentation, and how to quickly get started for configuration specifications.
+You can refer to our ASP.NET Core DocIO feature tour page to learn about its other groundbreaking feature representations and documentation, and how to quickly get started with configuration specifications.
 You can also explore our ASP.NET Core DocIO example to understand how to create and manipulate data.

 If you have any queries or require clarifications, please let us know in the comments section below.
 You can also contact us through our support forums, Direct-Trac, or feedback portal.
 We are always happy to assist you!